 New technologies, such as the simplified versions of geographic information systems (GIS)—called “Geodesign”—will help local people, civil servants, and authorities measure the rapid changes tourism will bring into their home communities and visualize the results of different scenarios, so they can better decide how to proceed.
 Geodesign can help anticipate impacts from climate change and allow citizen scientists to gather data and inform governments about points of concern on a wide range of social, cultural, and environmental health issues, using indicators that are compatible with the SDG goals and the Paris agreement.

 Geodesign allows local people to identify where compromised systems lie and where investments in alternative energy, clean development infrastructure, and protection of green spaces can be made to better manage the future of destinations.

 RELATED PROJECT: Regional Planning and Geodesign for Tourism

 This project, launched by ISTI in 2015 continues to work to unite the skills and expertise of many disciplines and professions working in the tourism industry.
-That’s why our International Sustainable Tourism Initiative (ISTI) is teaming up with the Harvard Graduate School of Design to deploy innovative systems—incorporating geodesign, modeling, and quantitative analysis—to help developers, site managers and hotel corporations work with communities, governments, and businesses to create plans for healthy and sustainable tourism growth.
+That’s why our International Sustainable Tourism Initiative (ISTI) has teamed up with the Harvard Graduate School of Design to deploy innovative systems—incorporating geodesign, modeling, and quantitative analysis—to help developers, site managers and hotel corporations work with communities, governments, and businesses to create plans for healthy and sustainable tourism growth.

 New systems for tourism planning are needed to replace the antiquated and unresponsive master planning systems, which costs governments and donors hundreds of millions of dollars worldwide, with a new dynamic approach which foster genuine public collaboration digitally, and help to manage key indicators without requiring new consultancies.
 This system can inform government actions and allow local people to design their future with human health and well-being and the preservation of ecological and socio-cultural systems as primary goals.